-‘Tis the season for eating great food, spending quality time with loved ones and sharing cherished traditions.
-Unfortunately, all of the hustle and bustle can also bring an unwelcome gift—back pain.
-Holiday activities such as shopping, wrapping gifts and skating can cause your muscles to work in ways they’re not accustomed to, resulting in neck, shoulder or back pain.
+‘Tis the season for eating great food, spending quality time with loved your ones and sharing cherished traditions.
+Unfortunately, all of the hustle and bustle can also bring you an unwelcome gift—back pain.
+Holiday activities such as shopping, wrapping gifts and skating can cause your muscles to work in ways they’re not usually used and can result in neck, shoulder or back pain.

-Try these tips to reduce your chances of pain and strain:
+Try these five tips to reduce your chances of pain and strain: